ananthajanakiraman/Applied-Machine-Learning-Projects/MNIST-Classification/README.md

 **Dataset**

 The MNIST dataset is a dataset of 60,000 training and 10,000 test examples of handwritten digits, originally constructed by Yann Lecun, Corinna Cortes, and Christopher J.C.
 Burges.
 It is very widely used to check several methods.
 There are 10 classes in total ("0" to "9").
-This dataset has been extensively studied, and there is a history of methods and feature construc- tions at https://en.wikipedia.org/wiki/MNIST_database and at the original site, http://yann.lecun.com/exdb/mnist/ .
+This dataset has been extensively studied, and there is a history of methods and feature constructions at https://en.wikipedia.org/wiki/MNIST_database and at the original site, http://yann.lecun.com/exdb/mnist/.
 Please note that the best methods perform extremely well.

 There is also a version of the data that was used for a Kaggle competition.
 This can be used as well for convenience so there would not be a need decompress Lecun's original format.
 It can be found at http://www.kaggle.com/c/digit-recognizer .